sumeetmathpati/cs-gate/_toc/cfl-and-pda/recognizing-cfl.md

 Recognize the languages below are CFL or not.

+If a non-cfl have epsilon string, then it's a REL else it's CSL.
+{: .note}

 ### 1) $L = \\{ a^nb^nc^n | n <= 10 \\}$

 - **Answer:** Languages is Regular and hence CFL.